Radical Entertainment

 Radical Entertainment Inc. is a Canadian video game developer based in Vancouver.
-The studio is best known for developing The Simpsons: Hit & Run, Prototype and Prototype 2, as well as entries in the Crash Bandicoot franchise.
-Radical Entertainment was founded in September 1991 by Rory Armes.
-Dave Davis, and Ian Wilkinson.
+The studio is best known for developing The Simpsons: Hit & Run (2003), Scarface: The World Is Yours (2006), Prototype (2009) and Prototype 2 (2012), as well as entries in the Crash Bandicoot franchise.
+Radical Entertainment was founded in September 1991 by Rory Armes, Dave Davis, and Ian Wilkinson.
 It was acquired by Vivendi Games in 2005 and transferred to Activision in 2008.
 The studio faced significant layoffs in 2010 and 2012, with the latter causing it to cease development of original games and only support other Activision studios.

 History

 1991–2000: Origin and early history

 Radical Entertainment co-founders Ian Wilkinson and Rory Armes previously worked for Distinctive Software during the late 1980s.
 When Distinctive Software was acquired by Electronic Arts in 1991, Wilkinson and Armes took the opportunity to form their own company.
 Radical Entertainment was established in September 1991 in the Yaletown district of Vancouver.
 The studio primarily developed Nintendo Entertainment System ports and adaptations of other video games, peaking at eight projects in 1994.

 Mike Ribero left his position as Sega of America's vice president of sales and marketing to become CEO of Radical Entertainment in 1996.
-Following the 1996 release of The Divide: Enemies Within, programmer Alex Garden and composer Paul Ruskay would leave Radical Entertainment to respectively establish the game developer Relic Entertainment and the audio facility Studio Labs X. Between 1997 and 1998, several employees left the studio to form Barking Dog Studios.
+Following the 1996 release of The Divide: Enemies Within, programmer Alex Garden and composer Paul Ruskay would leave Radical Entertainment to respectively establish the game developer Relic Entertainment and the audio facility Studio Labs X. In May 1998, the company announced a partnership with The Walt Disney Company and ESPN to launch ESPN Digital Games, a new line of video sports games.
+Under this agreement, Radical would develop, publish, and market the games worldwide, with Buena Vista Home Entertainment handling North American distribution.
+In October 1998, Electronic Arts acquired one of these titles, X Games Pro Boarder, from Disney Interactive.
 MTV Sports: Pure Ride, a snowboarding game published by THQ, was released on September 28, 2000.